m-kraus/prometheus_experiments/README.md

 # experiment_prometheus_cascade

+## Objective

+Monitor an for example an Openshift-Cluster from inside using Prometheus (with a low retention time), but push all metrics to an external InfluxDB using `remote_write`.
+This InfluxDB is then queried using `remote_read` from an outer Prometheus.
+This outer Prometheus is the datasource for some Grafana dashboards.

+In an later extension we want to try federation instead of `remote_write`.

 ## The obvious words of warning by Brian Brazil

 In general you should only be planning on pulling aggregated or other low-cardinality metrics from remote storage, as you would for federation.